 Maritime Transportation, Associate of Applied Science

-All maritime transportation courses with NAUT rubric are held at the
+All maritime transportation courses with the NAUT rubric are held at the

 3700 Old Highway 146

-Graduates of the Maritime program who apply for a US Coast Guard license will be required to meet professional requirements, which include drug testing.
+Graduates of the Maritime program who apply for a US Coast Guard license must meet professional requirements that include drug testing.